rl-institut/offgridders/README.md

 a connection to a central electricity grid (optional: with blackouts), diesel generator, PV panels, wind plant and storage.
 It is possible to allow a defined annual shortage or force a renewable share or system stability constraint.
-For a visualization of the components and demands be included, see the [github wiki](https://github.com/smartie2076/simulator_grid-connected_micro_grid/wiki).
+For a visualization of the components and demands to be included, see the [github wiki](https://github.com/smartie2076/simulator_grid-connected_micro_grid/wiki).

 Examples for electricity systems that can be simulated with oesmot: